MileHacker Logo

 • Cable Cars/Funiculars: None exist in the Boundary Waters region.

 • Accessibility Services: BWCAW has significant challenges for mobility-impaired.
-Contact U.S. The Park service or outfitters for limited accessible options on periphery.
+Contact U.S. Forest Service or outfitters for restricted options for accessibility on periphery.

 Rental Options for Wilderness Access